They’re invitation-only and offer amazing perks.

 Delta 360 doesn’t provide lounge access, since Diamond Medallions already get SkyClub access, but they do give enhanced customer service and occasional gifts.
 Several Delta 360 members I’ve spoken with have received Tiffany Champagne flutes this year—plus a bottle of fine bubbly to fill them with.

 But these programs aren’t really about presents—what’s most valuable is the improved flying experience, which can save you time and get you home quicker.
 That’s priceless.
-And it would be nice if airlines tried to do the same for the other 97% of flyers.
+And it would be nice if airlines tried to do the same for the other 97 percent of flyers.